 - Widely beloved by ancient Egyptians, these creatures regularly bless their artwork with their mascara-like markings and bright green eyes.

-- Their short coats are low maintenance, but the breed’s sensitivity to cold means that keeping them indoors at all times is a must.
+- Their short coats are low maintenance, but the breed's sensitivity to cold means keeping them indoors is a must.

-That concludes our general overview of the largest domestic cat breeds.
-Keep in mind that if you want to buy or adopt a purebred version of these cats, you’ll need to visit a registered supplier who can provide you with details of the cat’s past and forebears.
-Otherwise, you can be just as happy with a mixed race pet, one that has most of the characteristics of the breed you’re searching for.
-No matter which option you go for, however, be sure to love your cat and treat it with the kindness and caring it deserves.
+That concludes our general overview of the giant domestic cat breeds.
+Remember that if you want to buy or adopt a purebred version of these cats, you'll need to visit a registered supplier who can provide details of the cat's past and forebears.
+Otherwise, you can be just as happy with a mixed-race pet with most of the characteristics of the breed you're searching for.
+However, no matter which option you choose, be sure to love your cat and treat it with the kindness and care it deserves.